-- 2.8.
+2.8.
 Faculty Qualifications

 Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-(Core) - 2.9.
-Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Obstetrics and Gynecology, or the American Osteopathic Board of Obstetrics and Gynecology, or possess qualifications judged acceptable to the Review Committee.
-(Core) - 2.9.a.
-Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. - 2.9.b.
-In addition to the faculty in reproductive endocrinology and infertility, there must be faculty members in the following specialty areas who participate in the care of patients, have mutually complementary and continuing interaction with the fellows, and are involved in the education of the fellows:

-- 2.9.b.1. genetics; (Core)

-- 2.9.b.2. male infertility; (Core)

-- 2.9.b.3. medical endocrinology; and, (Core)

-- 2.9.b.4. pediatric endocrinology.
 (Core)

+2.9.
+Subspecialty Physician Faculty Members

+Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Obstetrics and Gynecology or possess qualifications judged acceptable to the Review Committee.
+(Core)

+[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]

+2.9.a.
+Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.